Building Multi-Step AI Agents with LangGraph

 Putting It All Together: A Complete Research Agent

-Here’s a small but complete agent that shows all the patterns from this post: stateful graph, checkpointing, conditional routing with retry logic, and streaming deployment.
+Here is a small but complete agent.
+It uses the patterns from this post: a stateful graph, checkpointing, and conditional routing with retries.

 from typing import TypedDict, Annotated, Optional